Open Paper LogoOpen Paper

 The dataset is publicly released on HuggingFace (khoj-ai/ResearchQA), which means future model versions may have seen these papers and questions during training.
 Benchmarks suffer from contamination over time, and ResearchQA is no exception.
 We accepted this as the cost of an open benchmark; readers comparing model versions released after the dataset's publication date should treat their scores with appropriate skepticism.

 The single-paper scope is intentional but partial.
-The most natural extension of this work is to apply the same benchmark-generation paradigm — LLM-drafted questions under a structured-output schema, augmentation pass for alternative valid evidence, deterministic citation matching against source text, adversarial slice scored on grounded refusal, per-level anchored LLM judge — to multi-paper QA, where the system must gather evidence across multiple documents to answer a single question.
-Open Paper's multi-paper pipeline has an agentic evidence-gathering architecture that the current schema does not capture; the SectionEvidence structure would generalize to (paper_id, section_label, alternatives) triples, and the matcher already operates per-paper.
-The harder design question is how to score the retrieval step itself when the right set of supporting documents is not pre-enumerable, which is exactly what makes the multi-paper benchmark a separate piece of work rather than a straightforward extension.
+The most natural extension of this work is to apply the same benchmark-generation paradigm — LLM-drafted questions under a structured-output schema, deterministic citation matching against source text, adversarial slice scored on grounded refusal, per-level anchored LLM evaluator — to multi-paper QA, where the system must gather evidence across multiple documents to answer a single question.
+The row's schema structure would generalize to (paper_id, section_label, alternatives) triples, and the matcher already operates per-paper.
 We expect to release a multi-paper companion benchmark in a follow-up.

 Appendix A: Alternatives considered